 Can you freeze fruit compote?

 We like to go an apple orchard and pick a bushel (or two!) of apples.
 Then we wonder what to do with all those apples!
-Making and freezing apple compote would be a great way to preserve apples to use later in the year.
+Making and freezing apple compote is a great way to preserve apples to use later in the year.
 Simply make the compote, cool it, and put it into small freezer containers.
 Thaw overnight in the fridge for best results.

+Looking for more toppings?
 Me too, I’m a toppings girl through and through!
 Try these ideas next time you have pancakes:

 - 2 tablespoons unsalted butter